akvorado/akvorado/docs/internals.md

 contained in it expires if not accessed and is refreshed periodically otherwise.
 Some coaelescing of the requests are done when they are piling up.
 This adds some code complexity, maybe it was not worth it.
-If a sampler fails to answer too frequently, it will be blacklisted for a minute just to ensure it does not eat up all the workers' capacity.
+If a exporter fails to answer too frequently, it will be blacklisted for a minute just to ensure it does not eat up all the workers' capacity.